amenallah-salem/Global_wherat_detection_KAGGLE_COMPETITION/README.md

 # Competition
+THis competition discription is taken from the kaggle competition home page
 # What should I expect the data format to be?
 The data is images of wheat fields, with bounding boxes for each identified wheat head.
 Not all images include wheat heads / bounding boxes.
 The images were recorded in many locations around the world.